alyssafroment/Spotify-structure-clustering/README.md

 Jupyter Notebook

 ## Dataset
-Contains a collection of Spotify tracks with audio features Features include track-level data such as danceability, energy, acousticness, valence, and more Data used is from Kaggle: https://www.kaggle.com/datasets/priyamchoksi/spotify-dataset-114k-songs
+Contains a collection of Spotify tracks with audio features.
+Features include track-level data such as danceability, energy, acousticness, valence, and more

+Data used is from Kaggle:
+https://www.kaggle.com/datasets/priyamchoksi/spotify-dataset-114k-songs

 ## Features
 The dataset includes features such as:
--explicit – whether the track contains explicit content -danceability – describes how suitable a track is for dancing -energy – intensity and activity of the track -loudness – overall volume in decibels
+- explicit: whether the track contains explicit content
+- danceability: describes how suitable a track is for dancing
+- energy: intensity and activity of the track
+- loudness: overall volume in decibels
--speechiness – presence of spoken words
+- speechiness: presence of spoken words
--acousticness – confidence measure of whether the track is acoustic -instrumentalness – likelihood the track is instrumental or vocal -valence – musical positiveness conveyed
+- acousticness: confidence measure of whether the track is acoustic
+- instrumentalness: likelihood the track is instrumental or vocal
+- valence: musical positiveness conveyed

 ## Clusters
-Cluster 0 – Confident, bold, high-impact tracks with strong vocals and electronic backing: Fantasy / Action / Adventure Cluster 1 – Intimate, acoustic, vocal-driven tracks with emotional tone: Romance / Drama Cluster 2 – Upbeat, energetic, electronic-forward tracks: Science Fiction / Adventure Cluster 3 – Quiet, instrumental, dark or suspenseful tracks: Thriller / Mystery / Horror Cluster 4 – Dynamic, lively, instrumental electronic tracks: Historical Fiction
+- Cluster 0: Confident, bold, high-impact tracks with strong vocals and electronic backing: Fantasy / Action / Adventure
+- Cluster 1: Intimate, acoustic, vocal-driven tracks with emotional tone: Romance / Drama
+- Cluster 2: Upbeat, energetic, electronic-forward tracks: Science Fiction / Adventure
+- Cluster 3: Quiet, instrumental, dark or suspenseful tracks: Thriller / Mystery / Horror
+- Cluster 4: Dynamic, lively, instrumental electronic tracks: Historical Fiction

 ## Key Findings
 Different clusters clearly represent distinct moods and audio structures, enabling targeted playlist creation.

 KMeans clustering effectively grouped songs with similar profiles based on feature values.

 Cluster analysis allows mapping music to book genres, demonstrating an applied use-case for audio feature interpretation.

 Playlists generated from these clusters can enhance readers’ immersive experience by matching to the emotional tone of their book.

 ## Notebook